nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 * ION implementation currently default will apply CRC16 to Primary Block but not the Payload Block.
 To apply CRC to the Payload Block, a compiler flag needs to be set when building ION.
 There are currently no mechanism to dynamically turn on/turn off CRC without recompiling ION.

+## Contributed Code

+* Under the /contrib folder, you will find experimental features from the community that are ION-compatible.
+They are externally maintained and the ION team will report errors on a best effort basis to the external developers.
+However, we rely on the community authors to maintain their code and keep it compatible with each ION release.
+For installation and usage of these extended capabilities, please consult the documentations provided within each subfolder/submodule.

 ## Testing & Configuration

 * When developing and testing ION in a docker container with root permission while mounting to ION code residing in a user's directory on the host machine, file ownership may switch from user to `root`.
 This sometimes leads to build and test errors when one switches back to the host's development and testing environment.
 Therefore, we recommend that you execute the `make clean` and `git stash` command to remove all build and testing artifacts from ION 's source directory before exiting the container.